 Heavy backpacks are a concern especially for smaller children and adolescents.
 Improper use or overloaded back packs can cause neck, back, and shoulder pain.
 Studies have looked at percentage of body weight that is acceptable to prevent injury and 10-15% seems to be the maximum weight.
 So if your child weighs 100 pounds, their backpack should only weigh 10-15 pounds.
 Have the child weigh with the backpack on, and then subtract the weight of the child without the backpack to determine the weight of the backpack.

 Backpacks that are too heavy or are worn incorrectly can cause problems for children and teenagers.
 Improperly used backpacks may injure muscles and joints.
-This can lead to severe back, neck, and shoulder pain, as well as posture problems.
+This can lead to buy antabuse, neck, and shoulder pain, as well as posture problems.